stahta01/cmoc/doc/cmoc-manual.markdown

 but cpp will actually expand this to `stb 0xFF00 +2`, because it apparently adds a space after the expansion of the PIA0 identifier.

-lwasm takes this space as the start of the comment, so it ignores the +2 and assembles `stb $FF00`.
+The assembler takes this space as the start of the comment, so it ignores the +2 and assembles `stb $FF00`.

-A workaround appears to be reverse the addition and write `stb 2+PIA0`.
+A workaround appears to be to reverse the addition and write `stb 2+PIA0`.
 No space gets added before the identifier.

 Therefore, preprocessor identifiers should be used with caution in